wdk-docs/sphinx-doc/config.rst

    Note that you can extend :data:`sys.path` within the conf file if your extensions live in another directory -- but make sure you use absolute paths.
-   If your extension path is relative to the :term:`configuration directory`, use :func:`os.path.abspath` like so::
+   If your extension path is relative to the :term:`配置目录`, use :func:`os.path.abspath` like so::

       import sys, os